Penile implants — or penile prostheses — are permanent devices that give a man the ability to have an erection.

 While three-piece implants have larger reservoirs — which may aid in the strength of an erection — when not in use, it has been reported that the penis may appear to be more fuller than normal.

-Rigid implants use the same type of materials as semi-rigid implants, but the penis is permanently hard and erect, so it is not as discreet.
+Rigid implants use the same type of materials as semi-rigid implants, but the penis is permanently hard and erect.
+This means they are not as discreet.

 What penile prostheses do not do